 See Figure below:

 The best case scenario for Kx is when the beams connected at joint A have infinite flexural stiffness (rigid).
-In that case Kx = 2.0 from Table C-C2.1
+In that case Kx = 2.0 from Table C-A-7.1

 Actually, the beams don't have infinite flexural stiffness.
 Therefore, calculated Kx should be greater than 2.0.